tusharojha/TeasingTicTacToe/README.md

 ## How to Use
-Download & Open the Code in your Android Studio as Project, Read all comments which provides complete information
+Download & Open the Code in your Android Studio as Project, Read all the comments which provides you complete information.

 ### Video Tutorial
 For More Details about project & Working of Application Visit: